abettini99/FDM_Poisson_Cpp-Python/README.md

 # **Finite Difference Poisson — C++/Eigen + Python**

 This repository provides an instructive example of a somewhat-simplistic solver for the 2D Poisson problem.
 We use C++ for the solver itself, and Python 3 for the postprocessing step.
 This is the first part of an extensive series to the generalisation to a SEEC (Spectral Element Exterior Calculus) solver.
 We begin by constructing a simple framework for simple problems, and extending it to suit increasingly-complex problems.
-The first few repositories are geared towards exposing interested people to lower-level languages simulatenously, whereas the latter will exposure to more-modern methods+techniques to solve problems.
+The first few repositories are geared towards exposing interested people to lower-level languages, whereas the latter will exposure to more-modern methods+techniques to solve problems.

 ### Motivation
 Currently in the TUDelft Aerospace Faculty, most numerics is taught at the bachelor-level and masters-level via Python/Matlab.
 This is perfectly fine as most examples are simple enough to be done in these languages.
 However, very little exposure to lower-level languages and computing codes leaves most numericist-to-be at a disadvantage in the future.
 We wish to remedy this.